-Peplink is a large and well-respected company in the mobile networking space - primarily focused on high-end applications covering everything from providing cellular connectivity to fleets of vehicles to enabling whole-building network installations for hotels and offices.
+Peplink is a large and respected company in the high-end mobile networking space, particularly well known for providing cellular connectivity for everything from fleets of vehicles to cruise ships to dispersed corporate offices.

-While Peplink's Pepwave routers are not specifically designed with individual mobile users in mind, they do offer many solid and well-supported products that many advanced users have grown to rely on.
+While Peplink's Pepwave cellular integrated routers are not specifically designed with individual mobile users in mind, Peplink does offer solid and well supported products that many advanced users have grown to rely on.

-We've long been fans of the Pepwave MAX BR1 (read for our review) - and the newer, more expensive, and capable Max Transit builds on the solid foundation of the MAX BR1 by adding dual-band 802.11ac Wi-Fi networking, gigabit ethernet, and several other advancements.
+The Pepwave MAX BR1 (read for our review) has been a top pick router for our audience - and the more expensive and capable MAX Transit builds on the solid foundation of the MAX BR1 and offers even more features.

-The MAX Transit is also available with TWO built in LTE modems, for those who need extreme redundancy and reliability.
+The MAX Transit is also available with TWO built in LTE modems, for those who need more redundancy and reliability.

 The Transit, as the name implies, is primarily geared towards creating public Wi-Fi networks on a transit bus or train to keep a whole load of passengers online.
 It should certainly have the capability to handle most mobile users.

 But is the MAX Transit worth the cost and complexity, or is it overkill?

 - Cellular Tethering via USB: No USB Port

 - LTE Bands (Cat-6 Version): 1, 2, 3, 4, 5, 7, 8, 12/17, 13, 20, 25, 26, 29, 30, 41

 - LTE Bands (Cat-12 Version): 1, 2, 3, 4, 5, 7, 8, 9, 12/17, 13, 14, 18, 19, 20, 26, 29, 30, 32, 41, 42, 43, 46, 48, 66